DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 - Horizontal labels should be kept above the graphs and its width should be the length of the entire section.

 - For vertical labels, keep the label to the left of the section and its length should be the height the graphs.
-Enable the right pointer to properly convey the direction of the section.
+Enable a pointer to properly convey the direction of the section.

 - If there is a corresponding Datadog blog post, category names should be linked to the relevant section of the article.